Instructions for Graduate Division Online Application

 1. For Areas of Emphasis 1 and Areas of Emphasis 2 YOU MUST list two fields that you are interested in pursuing from the list of available fields on the Year 2 page.

-2. The department does not require you to list faculty you have contacted or expect to contact concerning your application for admission and, in fact, discourages prospective students from contacting faculty prior to being admitted.
+2. The Department does not require you to list faculty you have contacted or expect to contact concerning your application for admission and, in fact, discourages prospective students from contacting faculty prior to being admitted.

-4. Please make sure to list all of your current and/or pending financial resources i.e. external fellowships, grants, loans and personal savings.
+4. Please make sure to list all of your current and/or pending financial resources, i.e., external fellowships, grants, loans and personal savings.

 5. Students applying to the Ph.D. program in Economics are typically not eligible for Foreign Language and Area Studies (FLAS) Fellowships.